 Daddy: It is.

-While my husband made the boys and himself a classic french toast, I baked myself a dairy-free version, which looked and tasted more like a bread pudding.
+While Z made the boys and himself a classic french toast, I baked myself a dairy-free version, which looked and tasted more like a bread pudding.

 Baked French Toast